-Figure 8.
+Figure 7.
 Proportion of captures by habitat type for all species, seasons, and treatments combined at the Pine Tree Branch Experimental Station, St. Francis County, Arkansas, 2011.

 During 3,600 trap nights, I recorded 309 captures of 183 individuals.
-I captured five species, including the hispid cotton rat (Sigmodon hispidus) (13.7% of individuals captured), house mouse (Mus musculus) (62.8%), Reithrodontomys spp.
-(1.6%), marsh rice rat (Oryzomys palustris) (20.8%), and least shrew (Cryptotis parva) (1.1%) (Table 2).Of all vegetation types under investigation, for all species and seasons, cottonwoods (Populus deltoides) produced the highest proportion of captures (0.61) and soybeans (Glycine max) the least (0.17) (Fig. 9).
+I captured individuals of five species, including hispid cotton rat (13.7% of individuals captured), house mouse (62.8%), Reithrodontomys spp.
+(1.6%), marsh rice rat (20.8%), and least shrew (Cryptotis parva) (1.1%) (Table 3).Of all vegetation types under investigation, for all species and seasons, cottonwoods produced the highest proportion of captures (0.61) and soybeans the least (0.17) (Fig. 9).
 Although small samples sizes prevented statistical comparisons, number of individuals captured per 100 trap nights and species diversity differed numerically both between treatments and between seasons.

-During the winter, S1 produced the highest number of individuals captured per 100 trap nights (9.44) and SW1 the least (3.33); W1 supported the greatest species diversity (0.99) and S1 the least (0) (Table A5).
-Of all vegetation types under investigation, for all species and seasons, cottonwoods produced the highest proportion of captures (0.44) and swichgrass (Panicum virgatum) the least (0.26) (Fig. A5).
+During winter, S1 produced the greatest number of individuals captured per 100 trap nights (9.44) and SW1 the least (3.33); W1 supported the greatest species diversity (0.99) and S1 the least (0) (Table A5).
+Of all vegetation types under investigation, for all species and seasons, cottonwoods produced the greatest proportion of captures (0.44) and swichgrass the smallest (0.26) (Fig. A5).

-During the spring, W1 produced the highest number of individuals captured per 100 trap nights (3.89) and C1 the least (0); WS1 supported the greatest species diversity (0.69), with all remaining treatments equaling (0) (Table A6).
-Of all vegetation types under investigation, for all species and seasons, cottonwoods produced the highest proportion of captures (0.75) and soybeans the least (0.02) (Fig. A6).
+During spring, W1 produced the greatest number of individuals captured per 100 trap nights (3.89) and C1 the least (0); WS1 supported the greatest species diversity (0.69),with all remaining treatments equaling (0) (Table A6).
+Of all vegetation types under investigation, for all species and seasons, cottonwoods produced the greatest proportion of captures (0.75) and soybeans the smallest (0.02) (Fig. A6).

-During the summer, C1 produced the highest number of individuals captured per 100 trap nights (2.22), with S1 and WS1 producing the least (1.11); W1 supported the greatest species diversity (0.64), with all remaining treatments equaling (0) (Table A7).
-Of all vegetation types under investigation, for all species and seasons, switchgrass produced the highest proportion of captures (0.41), while soybeans and cottonwoods produced the least (0.29) (Fig. A7).
+During summer, C1 produced the greatest number of individuals captured per 100 trap nights (2.22), with S1 and WS1 producing the least (1.11); W1 supported the greatest species diversity (0.64), with all remaining treatments equaling (0) (Table A7).
+Of all vegetation types under investigation, for all species and seasons, switchgrass produced the greatest proportion of captures (0.41), while soybeans and cottonwoods produced the smallest (0.29) (Fig. A7).

-During the fall, W1 produced the highest number of individuals captured per 100 trap nights (21.67) and S1 the least (3.33); W1 supported the greatest species diversity (0.96), while S1 and C1 supported the least (0) (Table A8).
-Of all vegetation types under investigation, for all species and seasons, cottonwoods produced the highest proportion of captures (0.74) and soybeans the least (0.10) (Fig. A8).
+During fall, W1 produced the greatest number of individuals captured per 100 trap nights (21.67) and S1 the least (3.33); W1 supported the greatest species diversity (0.96), while S1 and C1 supported the least (0) (Table A8).
+Of all vegetation types under investigation, for all species and seasons, cottonwoods produced the greatest proportion of captures (0.74) and soybeans the smallest (0.10) (Fig. A8).